bluebird1337/Edge-LLM---Memory-Footprint-Reduction-for-Large-Language-Models/README.md

 # Edge LLM - Reducing LLM Memory Footprint to < 2GB

-This project is the Engineering Entrepreneurial Capstone at the University of Washington Electrical and Computer Engineering Department, sponsored by Amazon.
+This project is the Engineering Entrepreneurial Capstone at the University of Washington, sponsored by Amazon.

 ## Project Team